Abdollah Javadi Amoli: Nuclear weaponry

-Economy
+Other

 In a meeting with a member of Iranian parliament, Javad Amoli criticized the structure of Iran's economy, saying that an economy based on exporting raw materials such as crude oil is not right.
 "We must process the oil through various means and then export it,” the ayatollah added.

-Society

 In a meeting on May 12, 2016, Javadi Amoli lamented the low rate of per capita book reading in Iran despite being "a country of wisdom and rationality" with its people being "socially aware."

-Banking and usury

 Javadi Amoli has repeatedly protested the usury of some banking activities under the guise of Islamic banking.
 His speech with hatred and tears in the classroom about usury had wide repercussions.
-Among other criticisms, in December 2016 he said, Bank of Iran sucks [the] blood [of] people.
+Among other criticisms, in December 2016 he said that the Bank of Iran sucks [the] blood [of] people.

-List of works

-All works in Persian except noted otherwise.